-Even the most knowledgeable coffee drinkers, on the other hand, lack the expertise of a coffee specialist who enjoys the sensory diversity in the final cup and is aware of the coffee origins’ fundamental quality.
+On the other hand, even the most knowledgeable coffee drinkers lack the expertise of a coffee specialist who enjoys the sensory diversity in the final cup and is aware of the coffee origins’ fundamental quality.

 Any coffee expert who wants to provide their consumers with a fantastic coffee experience should always ask themselves the following questions: What level of coffee knowledge do their customers have?
 What are their preferences?
-What inspires them to drink their current coffee (or coffees), and what might push them to switch to or try new coffee varieties?
+What inspires them to drink coffee (or coffee), and what might push them to switch to or try new coffee varieties?

 Dimensions of Consumer Preferences for Intrinsic Coffee

 According to previous studies, consumers prefer classic coffee over a newer specialty coffee in Brazil’s fast-paced coffee market.
 Even if these preferences change over time, the Brazilian coffee study might be applied to all countries with a lengthy history of traditional coffee.

 Consumers have a wide range of preparation methods.
 When given the choice of instant coffee with varying amounts of milk and sugar in Spain (Varela et al., 2014), most consumers chose this sweet, milky coffee beverage.
 In another survey, most customers in Glasgow (Cristovam et al., 2000) favored light espresso and light cappuccino.
 Consumers who preferred light espressos and strong espressos had two distinct preference patterns.
 In this scenario, adding milk to a cappuccino affected the choice, as all consumers exhibited a higher preference for robust espresso in their cappuccino when compared to the black version.

 In a reanalysis of the 1995 European Sensory Network coffee study, Moskowitz and Krieger (1998) proposed a consumer preference segmentation based on the level of coffee bitterness.